 While a low-volatility strategy’s ability to reduce overall risk has been well documented, we believe avoiding large drawdowns is particularly valuable to DC plan participants.
 In fact, it is crucial for participants in or approaching retirement who may still need an allocation to equities to meet their return objectives.
 Those participants are especially vulnerable to large market fluctuations and may not be able to wait out a long recovery.

-return to recover from down market (%)
+Required return to recover from down market (%)

 3. Manage behavioral biases